SammyWhamy/disdb/README.md

 let client = new StorageClient({
     logLevel: "INFO",
     discord: {
-        // The prefix you want to use for the master client
-        prefix: "!",
         // The ID of your storage server here
         storageServer: "id",
         bots: {